-- 1. An application may be made to the Presidency for review of: - (a) A decision under regulation 70, sub-regulation 2, refusing to include a person in the list of counsel; - (b) A decision under regulation 71, sub-regulation 1, removing counsel from the list of counsel; - (c) A decision under regulation 71, sub-regulation 2, suspending counsel from the list of counsel; or - (d) A decision by the Registrar refusing to confirm the retention of counsel where legal assistance is not paid by the Court. - Applications as described in sub-regulation 1 shall be set out in accordance with regulation 23 and shall be filed within 15 days of notification of the relevant decision of the Registrar. - 3.
+- 1. An application may be made to the Presidency for review of: - (a) A decision under regulation 70, sub-regulation 2, refusing to include a person in the list of counsel: - (b) A decision under regulation 71, sub-regulation 1, removing counsel from the list of counsel; - (c) A decision under regulation 71, sub-regulation 2, suspending counsel from the list of counsel; or - (d) A decision by the Registrar refusing to confirm the retention of counsel where legal assistance is not paid by the Court. - 2.
+Applications as described in sub-regulation 1 shall be set out in accordance with regulation 23 and shall be filed within 15 days of notification of the relevant decision of the Registrar. - 3.
 The Registrar may file a response within 15 days of notification of the applications referred to in sub-regulation 1. - 4.
 The Presidency may ask the Registrar to provide any additional information necessary to decide on an application.
 The decision of the Presidency shall be final.

-Regulation 7316 Duty counsel
+Regulation 7332 Duty counsel

 - 1. The Registrar shall identify counsel from the list of counsel who are willing to represent any person before the Court or to represent the interests of the defence as duty counsel.
 Duty counsel may specify the particular locations where he or she would be able to attend.
 Duty counsel shall have at least ten years' experience, as referred to in regulation 67, sub-regulation 1. - 2.
 The Registrar may appoint duty counsel if a person requires legal assistance and has not yet secured that assistance, or when his or her counsel is unavailable and has consented to the appointment of duty counsel.
 The Registrar shall take into account the wishes of the person, the expertise of duty counsel, the geographical proximity of, and the languages spoken by, the counsel.
-Decisions taken pursuant to this subregulation may be reviewed by the relevant Chamber. - The Chamber may appoint duty counsel in situations of urgency when the person's own counsel is unavailable or when it is necessary to appoint duty counsel in the interests of justice. - 4.
-Where appropriate, counsel from the Office of Public Counsel for the defence or from the Office of Public Counsel for victims, as defined in regulation 77, sub-regulation 3, and regulation 81, sub-regulation 3, respectively, may be appointed as duty counsel.
-Sub-regulations 2 and 3 apply.
-When acting in accordance with sub-regulations 2, 3 or 4, the Registrar shall consult any prospective appointee prior to his or her appointment.
+Decisions taken pursuant to this subregulation may be reviewed by the relevant Chamber. - 3.
+The Chamber may appoint duty counsel in situations of urgency when the person's own counsel is unavailable or when it is necessary to appoint duty counsel in the interests of justice.

-15 Amended 2 November 2011, entered into force 29 June 2012 (tile amended, French text only; sub-regulations 1, 1(b), 1(c), 2, 3 and 4 amended; new sub-regulation 1(d) added).
+Amended 2 November 2011, entered into force 29 June 2012 (tile amended, French text only; sub-regulations 1, 1(b), 1(c), 2, 3 and 4 amended; new sub-regulation 1(d) added).

-16 Amended 2 November 2011, entered into force 29 June 2012 (sub-regulations 1 and 2 amended, new sub-regulations 3 and 4 added).
+32 Amended 2 November 2011, entered into force 29 June 2012 (sub-regulations 1 and 2 amended, new sub-regulations 3 and 4 added).